install.packages("devtools")

 #> * all_p_values: List all p-values in the text, returning the matched text (e.g., 'p = 0.04') and document location in a table.

-#> * code_check: This module retrieves information from repositories (OSF and GitHub) about code files (R, SAS, SPSS, Stata), zip files, and readme.
+#> * code_check: This module retrieves information from repositories checked by repo_check about code files (R, SAS, SPSS, Stata).

 #> * marginal: List all sentences that describe an effect as 'marginally significant'.